JuPfu/hub75_lvgl/README.md

 - **Add some more graphics examples** to explore the capabilities of LVGL on Pico.

+## Support
+Any contribution to the project is appreciated!

-For any questions or discussions, feel free to contribute or open an issue!
+For any question or problem, feel free to open an issue!

 ## License